Brandy-Corwin/Brandy-Corwin.github.io/content/authors/admin/_index.md

     date_end: ''
     summary: |
       Responsibilities include:
-      - Detecting introgression in sunflower populations
+      - Applying bioinformatics algorithms such as ipyrad and Treemix to detect introgression in sunflowers
+      - Creating phylogenetic trees for South African protea by using RAxML and ASTRAL algorithms
   # - position: Backend Software Engineer
   #   company_name: X
   #   company_url: ''